-There are four separate Year 4 Honours level programs; 10.123 Pure Mathematics 4, 10.223 Applied Mathematics 4, 10.323 Theory of Statistics 4 and 10,423 Theoretical Mechanics 4.
+There are three separate Year 4 Honours level programs: 10.123 Pure Mathematics 4, 10.223 Applied Mathematics 4 and 10.323 Theory of Statistics 4.

-The four-year program for a degree at Honours level is intended primarily for professional pure mathematicians, statisticians or applied mathematicians, but is of interest also to intending specialists in mathematical areas of social sciences, physical, sciences and engineerina.
+The four-year program for a degree at Honours level is intended primarily for professional pure mathematicians, statisticians or applied mathematicians, but is of interest also to intending specialists in mathematical areas of social sciences, physical, sciences and engineering.

-For entry to these Honours Level programs students should complete a major sequence (as indicated above) in the appropriate department with all subjects of the major sequence taken at Higher Level.
+For entry to these Honours Level programs students should complete a major sequence (as indicated above) in the appropriate department with most subjects of the major sequence taken at Higher Level.
 It is also desirable that most of the additional Year 2 subjects noted as essential prerequisites should also be taken at Higher Level.